Easy Fluffy Pancakes Recipe from Scratch

 - Flour: Use all-purpose flour or whole wheat.
 A combination of the both is nice, too.

 - Baking Powder: Baking powder makes the pancakes so light and fluffy.
+You can also use baking soda in these pancakes.
+Check the recipe below for our tips.

 The Wet Ingredients

-- Milk: We usually stick to reduced fat milk, since that’s what we have in the fridge, but whole milk or non-dairy milk (like almond or coconut milk) will work, too.
+- Milk: We usually stick to reduced-fat milk, since that’s what we have in the fridge, but whole milk or non-dairy milk (like almond or coconut milk) will work, too.

 - One Egg: The egg adds structure and helps with how light and fluffy the pancakes become.